Illinois

 B. Administration

 PRB consists of 15 members appointed by the Governor to six year terms, with the advice and consent of the Senate.
 730 Ill.
 Comp.
 Stat.
 Ann.
 5/3-3-1(b), (c).
+The members must have “at least 5 years of actual experience in the fields of penology, corrections work, law enforcement, sociology, law, education, social work, medicine, psychology, other behavioral sciences, or a combination thereof.”
+Id.
 No more than 8 of the same party may be on the board.
 The chair is to be appointed by the Governor.
 Id.
 Six-year terms, members serve full-time and may not do anything else.
 Id.
-The Board is charged with the duty to “hear by at least one member” and decide by at least a panel of three members all requests for pardon.
+The Board is charged with the duty to “hear by at least one member” and decide by at least a panel of three members all requests for pardon, and make a confidential recommendation to the Governor.
 5/3-3-2(a)(6).

 C. Eligibility